 Providing constructive feedback on course evaluations is also closely related to another professional development challenge facing clinical psychology doctoral students: it is important for psychologists to be as objective and accurate as possible in the midst of many situations that pull for a biased emotional response.
 There is a documented tendency for students that believe they are doing well in a course to say flattering things on course evaluations and for students who believe they are doing less well to give more critical remarks.
 Your professional careers as psychologists will present many provocative situations where either a positive or unpleasant countertransference to a client will interfere with your objectivity.
-It is important to cultivate the requisite self-awareness and discipline to remain as objective, biasminimizing feedback will serve your client and your colleagues well in your professional practice.
+It is important to cultivate the requisite self-awareness and discipline to remain as objective as possible when faced with these biasing emotions.
+Developing an ability to give objective, biasminimizing feedback will serve your client and your colleagues well in your professional practice.
 When you do this on course evaluations, it will also help your cohort leave a legacy of program improvement here at Regent.
 We look forward to the constructive feedback you will provide to us during your studies.